backstage/backstage/.changeset/heavy-toys-pull.md

 '@backstage/plugin-graphiql': minor
 ---

-Enhanced API-docs for graphql to enable user try out the api if they provide backstage.io/api-graphql-url annotation in catalog entity.
+Enhanced the `api-docs` plugin for graphql to enable users to try out the api if they provide a `backstage.io/api-graphql-url` annotation in their catalog entity.
 Enhanced graphiql plugin to list all existing graphql APIs from catalogs.
 Update graphiql to version 3.0.5